Contact Information Contact Information

 - Are there less smoky alternatives to burning wood?

-Gas burning fire pits and appliances, when operated properly, should not emit significant amounts of smoke or odor.
+Natural gas or propane burning fire pits and appliances, when operated properly, should not emit significant amounts of smoke or odor.

 - What happens if I submit a complaint about my neighbor?